gl2748/hobbes-detroit/src/pages/project/google_google-nest-home-hub-max.md

     type: mediaGrid
   - textColumns:
       - column: >-
-          We wanted to make sure they truly understood how the camera works—that having it active improves the user experience, but that by enabling privacy mode it can be physically disconnected.
-To convey these concepts clearly and efficiently, we created a series of animated illustrations for the Nest Hub Max set-up experience.
-These forced us to design around some difficult constraints..
+          Our team’s first task was to ensure that users understood how the camera works—how having it active improves their experience, but that by enabling privacy mode it can be physically disconnected.
+To convey these concepts clearly and efficiently, Hobbes designed a series of animated illustrations to visualize the physical hardware on the Nest Hub Max during the set-up experience.
     type: textArea
   - hideCaptions: false
     mediaGridMedia: